Chr728/Compass/README.md

 git clone https://github.com/janong24/Compass.git
 ```

 - Please make sure you have the nodeJs, the PostgreSQL, and the docker installed first

+- Docker Desktop is recommended to help with managing the container, images, and volumns

 - Check your computer to make sure that the port 3000, 8000 and 5432 are not occupied and the PostgreSQL server is not currently running on your local machine